syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% highlight vb.net %}
 [VB.NET]

-'Add a textbox in a slide by specifying its position & size
+'Adds a textbox in a slide by specifying its position & size

 Dim textShape As IShape  = firstSlide.AddTextBox(100, 75, 756, 200)

-'Add a paragraph into the textShape
+'Adds a paragraph into the textShape

 Dim paragraph As IParagraph  = textShape.TextBody.AddParagraph()